deepanshuaggarwal51/NASSCOM-VSD-Digital-VLSI-SoC-Design-and-Planning/README.md

 ![alt text](<pics/Screenshot from 2025-05-23 12-53-35.png>)

-Here the `config.tcl` file is created to inform the user about what all the default parameters are taken or used in the design preparation step for picorv32a.
+Here, the `config.tcl` file is created to inform the user about what all the default parameters are taken or used in the design preparation step for picorv32a.
-The directoty `reports` will contain the reports as we run the various stages (presently empty), and the `results` directory will contain the results which will be explained in later sections.
+The directory `reports` will contain the reports as we run the various stages (presently empty), and the `results` directory will contain the results, which will be explained in later sections.
-In the `tmp` directory, `merged.lef` file is available which was created in preparation time.
+In the `tmp` directory, `merged.lef` file is available, which was created in preparation time.
 If we open this merged.lef file, we get all the wire or layer level and cell level information.

 ![alt text](<pics/Screenshot from 2025-05-23 13-00-43.png>)